Recent surveys carried out by the Patient Group

 WEB (Woodbury,Exmouth & Budleigh) Locality

-This has been another challenging, informative and busy year for the PPG as both the practice and future direction of our health and social care landscape continue to evolve at pace particularly with the growth of technology in the diagnosis and care of patients.
-The PPG has an excellent relationship with the practice which has ensured the success of our key objective of establishing a dialogue between patients, doctors and staff to improve the quality of service provided and help shape the future of the practice.
+This has been another challenging, informative and busy year for the PPG as both the practice and future direction of our health and social care landscape continue to evolve at pace particularly with the new WEB Primary Care Network starting on July 1st.
+The PPG has an excellent relationship with the practice which has ensured the success of our key objective of establishing a good dialogue between patients, doctors and staff to improve the quality of service provided and help shape the future of the practice.

 My thanks to the PPG Committee, the staff of Haldon House and those patients that provide support to the group in its fundraising activities.